Nuzo Onoh: Writing

 Onoh's works have been longlisted and shortlisted and have also been included in academic studies, including the Routledge Handbook of African Literature, Bloomsbury's Afro-Centered Futurisms in Our Speculative Fiction and Follow Me: Religion in Fantasy and Science Fiction.
 She has appeared on media platforms, discussing her writing and African Horror as a genre.
-She has written blogs for Female First Magazine and Black Ballad magazine.
+She has written blogs for Female First Magazine, Daily Dead Magazine, CrimeReads Magazine, and Black Ballad magazine.
 Onoh has been mentioned as one of the British horror writers bringing a positive change to the way black and minority races are portrayed in mainstream horror fiction.

 Onoh has also given talks and lectures, including at the Miskatonic Institute of Horror Studies.

 Onoh writes about vengeful African ghosts with unfinished business and has been described by one journalist as the "Queen of African Horror".
 Her writings have been described as works of "magical realism and horror", exploring the "philosophical positions that define the reality of Africa and Africans in a world that is bent towards Western globalization and the annihilation of African roots in culture."
 Her writing showcases both the beautiful and horrific in the African, mainly Igbo, culture and includes issues of religious hypocrisy, child abuse, ritual killings, dangerous superstitions, corrupt politicians, evil witchdoctors and the plight of widows in the broader African culture, all within a fictitious horror context.
 Her book The Sleepless, a ghost story tackling both the ritual abuse of children and the horrors of the Biafran War, has been described as "a genuine powerhouse of horror storytelling" and as a work that "goes beyond magical realism": "What distinguishes her genre as 'African Horror' is the detailed exploration of African beliefs on the mysterious and the spiritual, which reveals a lot about the 'African Self'".